andreassommer/mmtools/README.md

 end
 ```
 The syntax `[value, remainingOptions] = olGetOption(options, key)` can be used to remove `key`
 from the optionlist.
-This is useful to check if there are some options left after processing.
+This is useful to check if there are some options left after processing
+using `olWarnIfNotEmpty`.

 [Return to list of tools](#list-of-tools)